calebcsjm/atomate_helper/Notes/atomate_vasp_mongo_errors.md

   - Add `"export FW_CONFIG_FILE=/<path>/atomate/config/FW_config.yaml"` to your `.bash_profile` in your home directory
   - If you already added it, you may need to open a new teminal window

+- pymongo.errors.ServerSelectionTimeoutError: cluster0-shard-00-01.9esxz.mongodb.net:27017: [Errno 101] Network is unreachable
+  - Make sure the IP addresses were whitelisted by the computing administrators

 ## Some Vasp Errors:

 - forrtl: severe (174): SIGSEV, segmentation fault occurred